adligo/xml_io_generator.adligo.org/README.txt

-See the models_core_xml_io project for an example outputDirectory where the java source code is going packageList what packages you want to create xml_io converters for ignoreClassList classes you want to ignore ignoreClassesContaining  text which will match to ignore classes ignoreJarList jars you want to ignore useClassNamesInXml if false it will obsfucate them ie a, b, c useFieldNamesInXml if false it will obsfucate them ie a, b, c basePackages the base package you want to append the namespaceSuffix package to namespaceSuffix the simple name of the namespace to append to the base package
+See the models_core_xml_io project for an example outputDirectory where the java source code is going ignoreClassList classes you want to ignore ignoreClassesContaining  text which will match to ignore classes ignoreJarList jars you want to ignore useClassNamesInXml if false it will obsfucate them ie a, b, c useFieldNamesInXml if false it will obsfucate them ie a, b, c basePackage the base package you want look at for generation to append the namespaceSuffix package to namespaceSuffix the simple name of the namespace to append to the base package

 ie so if basePackage is org.adligo.models.core